Surprise! Jesus At Work

 Sara had an ongoing problem with her back.
 One meeting, one of their daughters casually put a hand on her mother’s lower back and prayed for healing.
 At the next meeting, Sara said her back had improved, but not completely healed, following her daughter’s prayer.
 We all marveled at the faith of the little girl, and, following the adage “If a little prayer works, do some more”, we began to pray over Sara’s back.

 At this point, the Leg Lady suggested we check Sara’s legs to see if one was shorter than the other, which could cause her back problem.
-After some thought, I agreed, but admonished all, we must go slowly and carefully — to make sure our findings were not compromised in any way.
+After some thought, I agreed.
+I admonished all to go slowly and carefully, and make sure our findings are not compromised in any way.

 So, while I watched like a hawk, they sat Sara in a straight chair and pushed her hips firmly against the back.
 They took off her shoes, put her feet together and made sure her legs were perpendicular to her hips.
 Sure enough, the right leg was an inch shorter than the left.